ECLK/Documentation/architecture/security.md

 ### Federation for Citizens

-The eGrama Niladari project will be creating a digital identity (a username & password combination) for all citizens.
+The eGrama Niladari (eGN) project will be creating a digital identity (a username & password combination) for all citizens.
+What that mens is that the responsibiltiy for authenticating the user is taken by the eGN project and we will be able to ask for some information from them upon successful authentication of a particular user.

+We will require the following attributes from the eGN identity provider:

+* User ID
+* Name
+* Grama Niladari division
+* Division
+* District

+### Federation for Visitors

+We will support a selected set of social login systems to allow visitors to authenticate themselves.
+This list is flexible and as other Sri Lanka government services start offering digital identities and federation capability, we will keep adding more to this list.

+Current list of social login identity providers:

+* Facebook
+* Twitter
+* LinkedIn
+* Google
+* Microsoft

-## Link Security
+## API Security

+Given the microservices and API based architecture of all the systems, API security becomes paramount.